ForBone/NoodleEditor/README.md

 <p align="center"> <a href="https://forbonestudios.com"><img src="img/ne.png" height=256 /> </a> </p>

 # Noodle Editor
 **This editor does not have mapping features!
-For mapping please use [ChroMapper](https://github.com/Caeden117/ChroMapper)!**
+For mapping please use [ChroMapper](https://github.com/Caeden117/ChroMapper) or another editor of your choice!**

 ## The Editor
-Noodle Editor as an editor that helps you create [modcharts](https://github.com/Aeroluna/Heck).
+Noodle Editor as an editor that helps you create [modhcarts](https://github.com/Aeroluna/Heck).

-We support: Noodle Extensions, Mapping Extensions and Chroma.
+We support: Noodle Extensions and Chroma (Might add Vivify later).
 You can choose how to use each feature.
-For example if you use Noodle Extensions you can choose between: JavaScript or [Remapper](https://github.com/Swifter1243/ReMapper) by Swifter.
+For example if you use Noodle Extensions you can choose between: JavaScript or [Hecklib](https://github.com/Heck-Library/HeckLib) by Jevk.

 ## Using
-To use the editor you go to [releases](https://github.com/ForBone/NoodleEditor/releases/) and download the latest release!
+~~To use the editor you go to [releases](https://github.com/ForBone/NoodleEditor/releases/) and download the latest release!
-To launch the editor you need to open the NoodleEditor.exe, then you are ready to go make modcharts!
+To launch the editor you need to open the NoodleEditor.exe, then you are ready to go make modcharts!~~ There are no releases available at this moment.

 ## About
 I started this project on June 07, 2024 with a mindset to create an easy to use editor for myself to make modcharts.
 I decided to make this a project to bring out to the world to use.
 I wanted to make it open source so people could contribute and make this editor alot better because im not perfect at creating one!